Gates Foundation prods UN, honors inspiration as Goalkeepers

 “I don’t think we put things in layman’s terms often enough to kind of connect people to it.
 I mean, it’s Jackson, Mississippi.
 It’s having access to clean water.
 It’s having an expectation of being able to survive and thrive,” she said.

 Goalkeepers is only one of several events in New York on the sidelines of the U.N.
 General Assembly.
 The Clinton Global Initiative reconvened this year for the first time since 2016.
 President Joe Biden hosted the fundraising drive for The Global Fund to Fight AIDS, Tuberculosis and Malaria that is seeking to raise $18 billion.
-The Gates Foundation announced Wednesday an additional donation of $152 million to The Global Fund for a total of more than $900 million over the next three years.
+The Gates Foundation announced Wednesday a commitment of $912 million over the next three years to the Global Fund.

 Associated Press coverage of philanthropy and nonprofits receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.
 For all of AP’s philanthropy coverage, visit https://apnews.com/hub/philanthropy.